 Band is offered, beginning in the 6t grade, to all students.
 No experience is required.
 Students learn one of the following – brass, woodwind, or percussion and will participate in competitions, trips, and concerts throughout the year.
 (Contact Ms. Templeton-Kellett)

 Chorus is offered, beginning in the 6th grade, to all students.
 No previous experience is required.
 Students participate in concerts and performances throughout the year.
-(Contact Ms. Webb)
+(Contact Mr. Wheat)

 Quiz Bowl Sharpen your pencils and get your buzzer fingers ready!
 The GMA favorite “Quiz Bowl” is 3 rounds of tournament play that includes two teams competing head-to-head to answer questions.
 The questions come from all areas of knowledge: history, literature, science, fine arts, current events, sports, and popular culture.
 Students love it!
 Teachers host individual classroom quizzes to determine which students will best represent their homeroom.
 Parent volunteers are needed to help with the timer, buzzer, and keeping score.
 It is a super fun way to be involved in what is sure to be one of your child’s favorites!
 (Contact PTA)

 RAMbassadors The RAMbassadors at Greenville Middle, are a group of students selected for their leadership, kindness, and dependability.
 They put action behind these character traits every day to make a positive difference in our school.
 These students reach out to others who may be new or who may need a friend.
 They have the courage to "step out" of their social group to help others when needed.
 These students receive a nomination from their classroom teachers and are extended an invitation by our school administration.
 Students assist with PTA and Magnet Open House events, serving as tour guides and role model student representatives.
-(Mrs. Rollison is the coordinator)
+(Ms. Uria)

 Teen Read Week Guest speakers and special activities are scheduled each October to encourage students to read for pleasure.
 Activities are scheduled through student literature classes.
 (Contact Mrs. Carey)